-In Appendix E, we further explore other potential moderators by examining heterogeneity in the effect of partisan selection by region, by time period, by urban vs. rural counties, by population size, and by partisan control of the state government.
-We find suggestive evidence that the effects of electing a Democratic county legislator are larger in the past decade than during the 1990s.35
+In Appendix E, we further explore other potential moderators by examining heterogeneity in the effect of partian selection by region, by time period, by urban vs. rural counties, by population size, and by partian control of the state government.
+We find suggestive